 Cosmetics, haircuts, gym memberships, and health supplements.

 This is a confusing red over red.
 On the cosmetics and haircuts front, we’re doing ok.
 The family is not high maintenance in that regard and I’ve cut my own hair for decades.
-I need to get your brother onboard with this.
-We should never have exposed him to a barber.
+I need to others onboard with this.

 I’m trying to get mom to transition from expensive massages to insurance covered chiropractic work for her back issues.
 That would help.
-It’s a tough balance when your spouse finds value in something and you do not.
+It’s a tough balance when your spouse finds value in something.

 I hate to criticize cutting expenses for any health related cost, but it adds up.
 Exercise is free afterall.
 Mom subscribes to Beachbody video programs, shakeology, spartan races, and a gym with a trainer.
 None of which is cheap.
 I use free weights in our basement, don’t pay a thing, and the results are just as well.
 I’ll grumble a little each time I see these expenses come through, but continue to bite my tongue.
 I see how much she enjoys fitness and the stress relief it provides.